louisrli/anki-reverso-cloze/README.md

 ### Steps
 1. Create a file called `queries.txt` with one term per line.
-2. Run `python reverso-note-maker.py -s it` where `it` (Italian) can be replaced by the two letter language code.
+2. Run `python3 reverso_note_maker.py -s it` where `it` (Italian) can be replaced by the two letter language code.
 Wait for it to finish.
 3. Import the created file `reverso.csv` into the Anki desktop app, with the columns matching in the order shown below.
 You will have to create a new note type.